vertexclique/lever/README.md

 transactional endpoints, databases and systems.
 Unblocked execution path is main aim for lever while not sacrificing failover mechanisms.

-Lever provides STM, lock-free, wait-free synchronization primitives and various other tools to facilitate writing transactional in-memory systems.
+Lever provides lock-free and some wait-free synchronization primitives and various other tools to facilitate writing transactional systems.

+# Index
+Lever contains indexes and lookup data structures for fast lookup for hierarchical data.

+# Stats
+Data structures for query optimizations, counters, and probabilistic data structures resides in here.

 # Sync
 Synchronization primitives which can allow users to write concurrent task structures.
 Lever don't have runtime or async code.